Title: Equity and Justice Organizer

 - Increase all kinds of diversity in active membership and input

-- Conduct specific outreach to engage businesses, new residents, and unheard groups
+- Conduct specific outreach to engage businesses, new residents, and under-represented groups

 - Manage and maintain member/volunteer database